elioamerolle/NeuralNet/README.md

 * `BackPropagation`: Deals with the finding the actual gradient, also  probably the most math heavy/interesting part.

 * `Funcs`: Stores a wide range of useful functions that deal with dot product optimization, random initialization for perceptron weights, exponential decay of learning rate, user interface, etc.

+### Error Handling

+There is also a fair amount of error handling, especially inside the perceptron class.
+This is to ensure that meaningless (probably erroneous) actions do not take place.
+For example if a is making a new function in the NeuralNetwork class that edits perceptron however during runtime this function attempts to change the weights associated with an input perceptron this would be a meaningless action and thus it is appropriate to raise an error.

 ## How To Use